 All in all there is no reason for you to panic though.
 You might not even be at risk, heck, it’s unclear if any data was stolen/the issue exploited at all before the bug was finally found.
 Then again remember the massive amount of big names you just saw in the above list.
 If you want to be really sure that your password is safe, you might want to consider – as a precautionary measure – to change your login credentials.
 Especially if you’re using the same password for more than one account.
 And please, don’t use one of these.

-If you are like me you’re having a hard time remembering passwords or coming up with a good system for them.
-You then might start using the same two or three ones for all your online accounts – because come on: bad stuff only happens to other people, right?
-Wrong: With a bug like Cloudbleed everyone with an account on one of the affected websites can potentially become a victim.
+If you are like me and have a hard time remembering or creating strong passwords you might start using the same two or three variations for all your online accounts.
+And because bad stuff only happens to other people that shouldn’t be a problem, right?
+Wrong.
+With a bug like Cloudbleed everyone with an account on one of the affected websites can potentially become a victim.
 Sure, it’s reasonable to think that nothing at all will happen, but what if?
-There is a very easy way to make sure you stay secure from falling into that trap: A simple Password Manager.
-Our Avira Password Manager solves your password hassle and creates secure passwords which are unique for each account.
-You’re welcome! 😉
+There is a very easy way to make sure you stay secure from falling into that trap: use a password manager.
+Our Avira Password Manager solves the hassle of remembering passwords and creates secure, unique passwords for each account.